 Supportive Care Options should be discussed with the Bernie Banton Foundation Support Co-ordinator as soon as possible after diagnosis.
 When you contact the Bernie Banton Foundation about Supportive Care Options, you will be dealing with somebody who has walked the walk.
 No two journeys are exactly the same, but the person you talk to will have walked a similar path.
 Having walked this road makes all the difference in being able to answer the multitude of questions you may have, and being able to help you navigate the often difficult journey that lay ahead for all concerned.

-The Bernie Banton Foundation’s Australia-wide ‘Mesothelioma and Asbestos Related Support Network’ offers peer-based support and guidance, incorporating a 24/7 Support Helpline answered by someone who has lived the journey, we also can help navigate the maze of medical and care pathways from diagnosis onward with Supportive Care Options.
+The Bernie Banton Foundation’s ‘Mesothelioma and Asbestos Related Support Unit’ operates Australia-wide offering peer-based support and guidance, incorporating a 24/7 Support Helpline answered by someone who has lived the journey, we also can help navigate the maze of medical and care pathways from diagnosis onward with Supportive Care Options.

 Importantly, we can talk to sufferers and their loved ones from a personal perspective about treatment options, including the very viable and real option of having no treatment; and the importance of maintaining dignity and quality of life.
 Having personally walked the asbestos disease and mesothelioma cancer journey we can talk with you about what to expect, and what is normal.